 Hello teachers!
 I have written this post to connect to your heart.
 Hands up for those teachers who are at this moment are thinking of the best motivation, effective approach and techniques just to engage our dear students for our lesson next week.

-At the end, teaching is a sweet and an adventure story.
+In the end, teaching is a sweet and an adventure story.
 Ahhh..no.
-It is filled up with different genre that will cultivate life’s experiences.
-It is a comedy filled with laughter, drama (ohhh! so tired of drama but still a recipe that magnify variety of taste inside the classroom), horror (I will call the principal!) and many more.
+It is filled up with a different genre that will cultivate life’s experiences.
+It is a comedy filled with laughter, drama (ohhh! so tired of drama but still a recipe that magnifies a variety of taste inside the classroom), horror (I will call the principal!) and many more.

-I am praying that we continue being a light on their paths.
-Even though, it is hard on the process, we can do it by the grace of God.
+I am praying that we continue being light on their paths.
+Even though it is hard on the process, we can do it by the grace of God.